JohnSnowLabs/spark-nlp/README.md

 --packages JohnSnowLabs:spark-nlp:2.2.2,com.johnsnowlabs.nlp:spark-nlp-ocr_2.11:2.2.2,javax.media.jai:com.springsource.javax.media.jai.core:1.1.3
 ```

-This way you will download the extra dependencies needed by our Eval submodule.
+This way you will download the extra dependencies needed by our OCR submodule.
 The Python SparkSession equivalent is

 ```python
 spark = SparkSession.builder \